Windows 10 freezes randomly [Solved]

 5) If your hard disk drive is problem-free, you’ll see this:

-Corrupted or missed system files could be the cause of your freezing computer as well.
-Microsoft makes it easy for you to get your original system files back: running System File Checker.
-It’s an easy-to-use built-in tool to restore the broken or missing system files that could cause your PC to freeze.
-Here is what you need to do:
+Corrupt or missed system files can cause Windows to randomly freeze.
+But don’t worry, Microsoft makes it easy for you to get your original system files back.
+It has an in-built tool called System File Checker that will restore any broken or missing system files that could be causing your PC to freeze.
+Here’s how to use it:

 1) Press the Windows key on your keyboard, then type cmd (DON’T press Enter).
 Windows will display a list of programs that match your search.
 Right-click Command Prompt and choose Run as administrator.

 If prompted to provide administrator permission, click Yes.